Have you heard of EveryDollar? EveryDollar is a budgeting app that was created by famed financial expert Dave Ramsey.

 After you’ve entered your monthly income, the site will take you to the actual budget.
 This is where you’ll enter your basic expenses.

-The boxes all have default names, but you can change the names of the boxes.
+The boxes for budget line items all have default names, but you can change the names of the boxes.
 For instance, one default box asked for our monthly water costs.

 Since we live in a rural area and get our water from a well, I don’t have a monthly or quarterly water bill.

 So I changed the name of that default expense box to Phone/Internet and put our monthly costs for that bill in there.

 The default budget has several boxes for listing expenses but gives you the ability to change names and add more as needed.